pauljeter/pauljeter-astro/src/content/blog/git-cheat-sheet.md

 > **Git Workflow Trees: How adding and committing moves files between the different git trees.

-Working Tree	The “tree” that holds all our current files.
+Working Tree	The "tree" that holds all our current files.
-Index (after adding/staging file)	The “staging” area that holds files that need to be committed.
+Index (after adding/staging file)	The "staging" area that holds files that need to be committed.
 HEAD	Tree that represents the last commit.

 ### Publishing commit/stash/push